-- (e) the quotation for the new modular wording included an endorsement which replaced Exclusion 3.9 headed "Prior Circumstances" with an exclusion that AXIS would not pay any amounts under the professional indemnity clause for or arising out of or in connection with: - (i) any written demand, legal proceedings or Inquiry made, threatened, intimated against or involving the Insured before 14 November 2010; - (ii) any facts that, before 14 November 2010, the Insured was aware, or a reasonable person in the Insured's profession would have been aware, might give rise to a claim under the Policy; - (iii) any facts that might give rise to a claim under the Policy which have been reported, or which can be or could have been reported, to an insurer under any insurance policy entered into before 14 November 2010; and - (iv) any facts that might give rise to a claim under the Policy which were disclosed to AXIS in the proposal; - (f) the proposal submitted by IOOF to AXIS included a disclosure, by means of incorporation and cross-reference, of facts or circumstances that might give rise to claims against AET of the kind presently made; - (g) in the premises, a policy of insurance on the terms of the modular wording entered into with AXIS in or after November 2014 would not have responded to the claims made in these proceedings, as they would have fallen within the scope of Exclusion 3.9. - 12.
-Paragraph 69 of the First Cross-Claim Statement is denied. - 13.
-Paragraph 69A of the First Cross-Claim Statement is denied. - 14.
-In further answer to paragraphs 68 and 69A Willis says that: - (a) even if Willis failed to give notice to Liberty under the 2011/2012 Liberty policy as soon as practicable (and before the expiry of the 2011/2012 Liberty policy) that the notice pleaded in paragraph 27 of the First Cross-Claim Statement had been given to AXIS under the 2011/2012 AXIS policy (which is denied), that does not affect the validity of the claim on the 2011/2012 Liberty policy by reason of the
+- (f) the quotation for the new modular wording included an endorsement which replaced Exclusion 3.9 headed "Prior Circumstances" with an exclusion that AXIS would not pay any amounts under the professional indemnity clause for or arising out of or in connection with: - (i) any written demand, legal proceedings or Inquiry made, threatened, intimated against or involving the Insured before 14 November 2010; - (ii) any facts that, before 14 November 2010, the Insured was aware, or a reasonable person in the Insured's profession would have been aware, might give rise to a claim under the Policy; - (iii) any facts that might give rise to a claim under the Policy which have been reported, or which can be or could have been reported, to an insurer under any insurance policy entered into before 14 November 2010; and - (iv) any facts that might give rise to a claim under the Policy which were disclosed to AXIS in the proposal; - (g) Willis repeats and relies upon paragraphs 27, 27A, 27C, 28 and 29 of the First Cross-Claim Statement as to what was reported and notified by IOOF to the insurers under or in respect of policies of insurance entered into prior to the date of receipt by Willis of the modular wording; - (h) further, on or about 2 September 2014 (that is, prior to receipt of the new modular wording), and for the purposes of seeking a renewal of cover from AXIS for the forthcoming period of insurance, IOOF submitted a Proposal to AXIS in which it confirmed it had notified the insurers of facts or circumstances that had the potential to give rise to a claim; - (i) the prior notifications which had been given, and to which reference was being made by IOOF in that Proposal, included those referred to in (g) above; and - (j) in the premises, a policy of insurance on the terms of the modular wording entered into with AXIS in or after November 2014 would not have responded to the claims made in these proceedings, as they would have fallen within the scope of Exclusion 3.9. - 10.
+Paragraph 69 of the First Cross-Claim Statement is denied.

-- matters pleaded in paragraph 40B or, in the further alternative, paragraph 40C of the First Cross-Claim Statement; and - (b) even if Willis failed to give notice to Chubb under the 2011/2012 Chubb policy as soon as practicable (and before the expiry of the 2011/2012 Chubb policy) that the notice pleaded in paragraph 27 of the First Cross-Claim Statement had been given to AXIS under the 2011/2012 AXIS policy (which is denied), that does not affect the validity of the claim on the 2011/2012 Chubb policy by reason of the matters pleaded in paragraph 40O or, in the further alternative, paragraph 40P of the First Cross-Claim Statement. - 15.
-Willis denies paragraph 70 of the First Cross-Claim Statement and says further that: - (a) it repeats and relies on paragraphs 1 to 14 above; - (b) it denies the allegation made by AET that it would not otherwise have entered into the policies, and says that an assessment as to whether AET would have acted differently as it alleges depends upon an analysis of, inter alia: - (i) what AET itself thought the exclusion provided for; - (ii) AET's own assessment of the risk of the circumstances in the exclusion coming to pass; - (iii) whether AET instructed lawyers to undertake a legal review of the policy; - (iv) whether AET obtained a legal review of the policy; - (v) the content of any legal review of the policy received by AET; - (vi) the alternative policy or policies then on offer to AET, and the suitability or otherwise of their terms from AET's perspective; - (c) even if Willis is liable for any loss and damage suffered by AET (which is also denied), and on the proper construction of the term pleaded in subparagraph 2(f) herein, Willis' liability is limited in the manner described in that term.
+- 10A.
+Paragraph 69A of the First Cross-Claim Statement is denied. - 11.
+Willis denies paragraph 70 of the First Cross-Claim Statement and says further that: - (a) it repeats and relies on paragraphs 1 to 10A above to the extent paragraph 70 repeats the allegation of breach; - (b) it denies the allegation made by AET that it would not otherwise have entered into the policies, and says that an assessment as to whether AET would have acted differently as it alleges depends upon an analysis of, inter alia: - i) what AET itself thought the exclusion provided for; - ii) AET's own assessment of the risk of the circumstances in the exclusion coming to pass; - iii) whether AET instructed lawyers to undertake a legal review of the policy; - iv) whether AET obtained a legal review of the policy; - v) the content of any legal review of the policy received by AET; - vi) the alternative policy or policies then on offer to AET, the suitability or otherwise of their terms from AET's perspective; - (c) even if Willis is liable for any loss and damage suffered by AET (which is also denied), and on the proper construction of the term pleaded in subparagraph 1(f) herein, Willis' liability is limited in the manner described in that term.